Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 Why is that coach so surprising?
 Because the NBA has people like LeBron James and Gregg Popovich, future Hall of Famers, consistently speaking out on political issues of the day.
 The NFL doesn’t have people with huge Q ratings willing to put their necks on the line like that.

 I hope Rosen is judged on his ability to play quarterback, not on what he might say or do or participate in aside from the 65 hours a week from August to January that he’ll need to spend on his craft.
 And I hope he’s judged on who he is when coaches and club officials meet him and dissect him in the coming weeks before the draft.
-The 15-minute speed-dating sessions with quarterback-needy teams in Indianapolis (that’s the time teams have with players they choose to interview) can give a first impressions, but no couple gets married after a 15-minute date.
+The 15-minute speed-dating sessions with quarterback-needy teams in Indianapolis (that’s the time teams have with players they choose to interview) can give a first impression, but no couple gets married after a 15-minute date.
 Same thing with Rosen.
 He’ll have time in the next eight weeks to try to convince a team in the top 10 to fall in love with him.

 Rosen might be an enigma.
-But he also might more of a driven worker bee—just different—than you think when you stop listening to the whispers.
+But he also might be more of a driven worker bee—just different—than you think when you stop listening to the whispers.

 The land of opportunity

-Coming into the NFL Scouting Combine, I don’t know a soul who thought that UCF linebacker Shaquem Griffin, the 2016 American Athletic Conference defensive player of the year, would be the star of the show.
+Coming into the NFL scouting combine, I don’t know a soul who thought that Central Florida linebacker Shaquem Griffin, the 2016 American Athletic Conference defensive player of the year, would be the star of the show.
 But that started to happen on Saturday, when he attached his prosthetic left hand to the stump below where his forearm ended, clicked the prosthesis to the bar holding 225 pounds and began pressing.
 The bench press is a big part of the combine—proving how strong you are based on how many reps you can do.

 “My goal was six reps,” Griffin said.